Show! Music Core: Quintuple Crown

 Starting from February 27, 2021, Show!
-Music Core implemented the Quintuple Crown, which is a song that has received first place five times consecutively.
+Music Core implemented the Quintuple Crown, which is a song that has received first place five times.
 After that, the song is removed from the chart and ineligible to win again.

+Triple Crown

+Starting from April 13, 2024, Show!
+Music Core implemented the Triple Crown, which is a song that has received first place three times.
+After that, the song is removed from the chart and ineligible to win again.

 Controversy

 On 20 April 2013, MBC introduced a brand new ranking system for Show!
 Music Core, and as such had nominated INFINITE, K.Will, Davichi, and Lee Hi for the first place award.
 Singer K.Will was mistakenly announced as the winner.
 He looked confused, and was about to say thanks when the Show!
 Music Core staff quickly informed everyone on stage that there had been a mistake and that INFINITE was the actual winner.
-K.Will laughed it off and said: "It's okay, I’m okay."
+K.Will laughed it off and said: "It's okay, I'm okay."
 He shouted, "I love INFINITE!"
 The INFINITE members looked unsure about accepting the trophy.